EU leaders to weigh how to talk trade with Trump as tariffs loom

-BRUSSELS (Reuters) - EU leaders will consider on Thursday how best to enter trade dialogue with U.S. President Donald Trump, whose planned tariffs on steel and aluminum have threatened to trigger a trade war.
+BRUSSELS, March 22 (Reuters) - EU leaders will consider on Thursday how best to enter trade dialogue with U.S. President Donald Trump, whose planned tariffs on steel and aluminium have threatened to trigger a trade war.

 By the time EU leaders meet for the summit at 2 p.m.
 (1300 GMT), European Trade Commissioner Cecilia Malmstrom will have returned from talks with U.S. Commerce Security Wilbur Ross and U.S. Trade Representative Robert Lighthizer in a bid to secure an EU exemption.